Trafficking Risk in Sub-Saharan African Supply Chains

 STATE PERSECUTION

 Indigenous peoples also face persecution and discrimination.
-The U.S. Department of State reported that indigenous citizens in the Congo faced marginalization in employment, health services, housing, and education.
-Suppressive electoral practices were reported during the 2015 referendum to prevent indigenous peoples from voting.[44]
+The U.S. Department of State reported that Indigenous citizens in the Congo faced marginalization in employment, health services, housing, and education.
+Suppressive electoral practices were reported during the 2015 referendum to prevent Indigenous peoples from voting.[62]

 LEVEL OF CORRUPTION